SmithChart/distmap-frontend/README.md

 Distmap was created by the distmap working group during the "Smart City Braunschweig" Hackathon 2018.

+Be warned: This is a only a mockup and does not contain much useful things.

 ## What you need

 This project consists of three parts: